Electric outboard VS Petrol outboard motor

 Starter motor batteries (for example, conventional car batteries) are designed to start the gas engines.
 They are capable of delivering a relatively strong current for a short time.
 But they are not intended to provide current for a long time, and deep discharge is critical for them.
 After deep discharge, starting motor batteries require virtually immediate charging (a delay of even a few days is deadly).
 Moreover, even if recharging immediately, deeply discharged starting batteries lose on average 20% of their capacity.

 Disadvantages and recommendations

 The disadvantage of deep-discharge batteries is that they are much more expensive and sometimes are much heavier than starting ones of equal capacity.
 But the difference in weight, considering the carrying capacity of even a compact boat, can be ignored.
 Also, the price range compensates for the great advantage in the labour resource.
 For example, one fishing trip with heavy use of the motor usually requires about 100 A / h battery capacity.
-A 100 A / h starter battery will survive 5-7 such fishing trips.
-Moreover, the swimming time will be reducing from a trip to a trip.
+A 100 A / h starter battery will survive 5-7 fishing trips.
+Moreover, the swimming time will be reduced from one trip to another.
 On the other hand, the resource of discharge-charging cycles of a deep discharge boat battery usually starts from 500.